deanlandolt/bytewise/README.md

   assert.equal(hexEncode(1.2345), '423ff3c083126e978d');
   assert.equal(hexEncode(-1.2345), '41c00c3f7ced916872');

-  // Serialization preserves the sign bit by default, so 0 is distinct from (but directly adjecent to) -0 assert.equal(hexEncode(-0), '41ffffffffffffffff');
+  // Serialization does not preserve the sign bit, so 0 is indistinguishable from -0 assert.equal(hexEncode(-0), '420000000000000000');
   assert.equal(hexEncode(0), '420000000000000000');

   // We can even serialize Infinity and -Infinity, though we just use their type tag